 Payment - All payments are in USD and to be made through paypal.
 When making the payment please also use the comment section to write in the name of the song.

-1 - 3 days * Please note - that im very rarely in the studio on weekends and that because I live in middle earth (New Zealand) Im ahead of the rest of the world.....in most cases im a day ahead of everyone.
+1 - 3 days I pride myself on having one of the fastest, most reliable services out there - lets face it, everyone is impatient and wants a great finished result in the shortest time possible. * Please note - that im very rarely in the studio on weekends and that because I live in middle earth (New Zealand) Im ahead of the rest of the world.....in most cases im a day ahead of everyone.

 HOW TO PREPARE YOUR SONG FOR MASTERING:

 - The most important stage of the preparation process is the mix down.
 Before you send your completed song, you must feel 100% satisfied that you have your song mixed to the best of your abilities i.e. - good control over song dynamics, frequencies are in their own space and the volume levels are well balanced.

 IMPORTANT: Mastering will not fix a bad mixdown - The better the mix, the better the mastered version will be.

 - You must have NO plugins on the master channel.
 Do not compress or limit your final mix.
 You will be tempted to do this to make things louder, but it will make the mastering process much more difficult.

 - The master output level must be peaking between -6db to -3db.
 It must not be going into the red i.e. - "clipping" - The best way to give your track this headroom is not by simply lowering the master volume fader, instead, lower all of your individual channels, this will reduce the db reading on your master channel.
 If you are struggling to make it work using this method, you can resort to lowering the master volume fader in order to get the desired headroom of - 6 to -3db.